Decade of Centenaries

 County Donegal Decade of Centenaries Commemorations 2012-2023

-The Irish Government’s Centenaries programme under the direction of Minister Catherine Martin, TD, Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media was broad and inclusive.
-It encompassed the different traditions on the island of Ireland and aimed to offer fresh insights and constructive dialogue, and to foster deeper mutual understanding among people from different traditions. a nationwide programme was delivered that focussed on themes of remembrance and reconciliation and on the commemoration of all of those who lost their lives: a programme that promoted a deeper understanding of the significant historical events of this period 1912 – 1923 acknowledging that there was no uniform experience within counties or across the island of Ireland.
+The Irish Government’s Centenaries programme under the direction of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media was broad and inclusive.
+A nationwide programme was delivered that focussed on themes of remembrance and reconciliation and on the commemoration of all of those who lost their lives.
+It promoted a deeper understanding of the significant historical events of this period from 1912 – 1923.

 A century on, we are in a better position to explore the fullness of the history of the period, doing so with courage and a sense of inclusiveness.
 We have an opportunity to construct a future for all who want to call this island home, with our diverse histories and memories all respectfully considered.